 That's why he's praying for them.
-Verse 14, "For this reason I bow my knees to the Father of our Lord Jesus Christ, from whom the whole family in heaven and earth is named, that He would grant you, according to the riches of His glory..."
-And his first request is that they may "be strengthened with might through His Spirit in the inner man..."
+Verse 14, 3:14 "For this reason I bow my knees to the Father of our Lord Jesus Christ, 3:15 from whom the whole family in heaven and earth is named, 3:16 that He would grant you, according to the riches of His glory..."
+And his first request is that they may 3:16 "be strengthened with might through His Spirit in the inner man..."
 Notice Paul doesn't pray for their outer man, but for their inner man - their spirit.

-When we pray for a friend, we usually focus on their external status, and that's ok.
-But we need to direct our prayers toward the inner man and their spiritual health.
+When we pray for a friend we usually focus on their external status - their physical healthy or the money they make.
+That's ok, but quickly we need to direct our prayers toward their inner man and spiritual health.

 The outer man is destined to wither and die.
-There is no fountain of youth.
-But the inner person is like a rechargeable battery.
-We just need to plug into God, and we can be reenergized.
-That's how Paul prays!
+There is no fountain of youth in this life.
+But the inner person is rechargeable.
+We can plug into God, and He'll re-energize us spiritually.
+Paul prays with the right priority!

-And he adds, "that Christ may dwell in your hearts through faith..."
-Paul wants us to allow Jesus to "dwell," or literally to make Himself at home in our hearts!
+And he adds, 3:17 "that Christ may dwell in your hearts through faith..."
+Paul wants us to allow Jesus to 3:17 "dwell," or literally to make Himself at home in our hearts!

 Jesus is King!
-Thus, wherever He moves in He starts redecorating, and removing old fixtures, and installing new stuff.
-Wherever He dwells, He's King of the castle.
+And where He moves in He renovates.
+He removes old fixtures, and installs new amenities.
+Wherever Jesus dwells He's now King of the castle.

-Paul prays that the Ephesians will give the Lord full control of their hearts - that they'll trust Him enough to make the changes He thinks are best for their lives.
+And Paul prays that the Ephesians will give the Lord full control of their hearts - that they'll trust Him enough to make the changes He thinks are best for their lives.

-And verse 17, "that you, being rooted and grounded in love, may be able to comprehend with all the saints what is the width and length and depth and height - to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God."
+And verse 17, 3:17 "that you, being rooted and grounded in love, 3:18 may be able to comprehend with all the saints what is the width and length and depth and height - 3:19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God."

-Paul asks God to enlarge their spiritual capacity and help them grasp the full volume of His love for them!
+Paul asks God to enlarge their spiritual capacity, and help them grasp the full volume of His love for them!...

 Any chocolate lovers here?
 Once, a guy jumped into a vat of sweet, delicious chocolate.
 He prayed, "Lord, make my capacity equal to my opportunity."
-God's love is an ocean.
-Take in all you want.
+God's love is a like vat of chocolate.
+You can take in all you want.

 Our only limitation is our appetite!
-Be "filled with all the fullness of God."
+Paul prays that our heart expands, and is 3:19 "filled with the fullness of God."

-Paul closes His prayer with a praise!
-Verse 20, "Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.
+Paul closes His prayer for the Ephesians with a praise!
+3:20 "Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, 3:21 to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen."

-Imagine, God is not only able to meet every need we bring to him, He's able to do "above all that we ask or think?"
+Imagine, God will not only meet every need we bring Him, but He'll do 3:20 "above all that we ask or think!"
 His grace is always greater than our needs!

-Never forget, God can do "exceedingly abundantly."
+Never forget, God can do 3:20 "exceedingly abundantly."

-Paul begins Chapter 4 - and again he mentions his incarceration - "I, therefore, the prisoner of the Lord..."
+Paul begins Chapter 4 - and again he mentions his incarceration - 4:1 "I, therefore, the prisoner of the Lord..."

 I've heard it said, "Jesus promised three things to His disciples: First, they would be ridiculously happy.
 Second, they would be completely fearless.
-And third, they would be in constant trouble..."
+And third, they would be constantly in trouble..."
 That was Paul.
 He was blessed in Christ and troubled in this world.